Strategy Implementation in Strategic Management: Key Steps

 Enabling’ MEANS enabling the entity to achieve success through the effective use of its resources.

-• Each resource must be used to support the achievement of strategic objectives.
-This calls for efficient management of resources such as People (and labour skills), Information, Finance and Technology.
+• Each resource Must be used to support the achievement of strategic objectives.
+This calls for Efficient Management of resources INCLUDING People (and labor skills), Information, Finance and Technology.

 3. Managing Change